 Knee Pain Doctor

-Dr. Rainer Fischer, of the European Integrative Medicine Center, is the
+Dr. Rainer Fischer, of the European Integrative Medicine Center.

-leading resource for alternative treatments for knee pain in Scottsdale, AZ.
+is the leading resource for alternative knee pain treatments in the Scottsdale, Arizona area.

 Knee Pain Q&A